urikalish/octane-anomaly-analysis/README.md

 ### NodeJs

-* To check for NodeJs existence and version, run this cmd command:
+* To check for NodeJs existence and version, run this batch command:
 ```sh
 node --version
 ```